 Online-banking bandits are trying to use conniving emails to pilfer funds from the bank accounts of members of the U.S. military and their families.

-The United Services Automobile Association (USAA), a San Antonio, Texas-based financial firm that serves current and former military and their families, issued a warning yesterday (Dec.
-19) advising its customers to be aware of an "aggressive email phishing scam."
+The United Services Automobile Association, a San Antonio, Texas-based financial firm that serves current and former military and their families, issued a warning Monday advising its customers to be aware of an "aggressive email phishing scam."

-The phony emails, titled "Deposit Posted," appears to come from the USAA; the logo is accurate and includes a 4-digit "Security Zone" number that looks similar to the customer's real member number, a USAA spokesperson told SecurityNewsDaily.
+The phony emails, titled "Deposit Posted," appear to come from the USAA; the logo is accurate and includes a four-digit "Security Zone" number that looks similar to the customer's real member number, a USAA spokesperson told SecurityNewsDaily.
 The message informs recipients that the firm processed a deposit and posted it to their account.

 Beneath the made-up deposit, the phishing email reads: "Please refer to attached file for more details."
-Users who click on this attachment are immediately hit with a dangerous Trojan designed to steal banking credentials.
+Users who click on this attachment would be immediately hit with a dangerous Trojan designed to steal banking credentials.

 A nearly identical scam targeted USAA members in November 2010, but that particular campaign hit targets with fake login pages that attempted to trick them into entering their financial information, rather than infecting their computers and stealing it themselves.